 When Parisians have a cup of coffee, they sit down in a cafe to drink it.
 When they eat a croissant or even a piece of fruit, they’re sitting at a table.
 They stop what they’re doing and savor the experience of food and drink.
 Think about how often we Americans eat in the car, at the computer, in front of the television, standing up, or rushing down the street to make a meeting on time.
 If we’re honest, I bet most of us would admit to doing one of those things at some point every day.
 So how many excess calories do we consume when we eat in such a mindless fashion?
 It’s food for thought, so to speak.

-Kathie Madonna Swift, Lead Nutritionist for Kripalu’s Healthy Living programs, says that paying attention to what we’re eating affects our digestion as well (which must have some bearing on our waistlines).
+Kathie Madonna Swift, a nutritionist and Kripalu faculty member, says that paying attention to what we’re eating affects our digestion as well (which must have some bearing on our waistlines).
 She advocates mindful eating and the importance of chewing carefully—which also aids digestion.

 I know I’m as guilty as the next American of mindless, or unconscious, eating.
 I've been mystified by how a bag of chips or grapes became empty so suddenly.
 What was I doing?